bcgov/aps-infra-platform/documentation/concepts/!concept-template.md

 ## Template preamble (remove!)

-A concept page explains some aspect of the API Management Platform.
+A concept page explains some aspect of the API Program Services offerings.
 They can be thought of as extended definitions of major abstractions, such as a resource (like Products) or higher-level concept (like an API Gateway) or an overview of the Platform.
 Concept pages provide essential background, enabling readers to